 Take out the dough and turn it 90 degrees so that the open seams are now facing the sides.
 Think of it this way: the dough pictured above needs to rotate to the right so that the long side is now horizontal.
 Roll out the dough and fold it into thirds.
 Chill and repeat.

 While the dough is chilling, use the time to make the filling.
-Mix together brown sugar with all the spices and set aside 2 tbsp.
-You're going to use that 2 tbsp to sprinkle on top of the buns later on.
+Mix together brown sugar with all the spices and set aside 2 tablespoon You're going to use that 2 tablespoon to sprinkle on top of the buns later on.
 Add raisins to the mix and set them aside.

 Now comes the fun part: filling the dough.
 Brush melted butter on the rolled out dough and sprinkle the filling in an even layer.
 Roll the dough into a log and cut the log into 12 equal pieces.
 Place the rolls in a baking sheet with the cut sides facing up and proof the buns for another 30 minutes.